globalaicultures/globalaicultures.github.io/README.md

 ---

-# Call for papers
+# Call for Papers/Submission Portal

-The CFP can be found [here](https://globalaicultures.github.io/cfp).
+The CFP and submission portal can be found [here](https://globalaicultures.github.io/cfp).

-# Dates/Submission portal
+# Dates

 All registered participants of ICLR 2024 can attend the workshop.
-If you have concerns about registration cost but would like to attend the workshop, please let us know at: globalcultures_iclr@googlegroups.com.
+If you have concerns about registration cost but would like to attend the workshop, please let us know at: [globalaicultures@gmail.com](mailto:globalaicultures@gmail.com).

-For questions please get in touch with us at: globalcultures_iclr@googlegroups.com.
+For questions please get in touch with us at: [globalaicultures@gmail.com](mailto:globalaicultures@gmail.com).

 **Submission Deadline**: February 24, 2024